Most probable paths for developed processes: Sobolev diffeomorphism and landmarks

 \begin{remark} If $a_t$, $\sigma_1$, $\dots$, $\sigma_J$, are as described above, we can consider the stochastic process on $M$

 which can be considered as the development of $Z_t$ in \eqref{VectorFieldZt}.
 If the vector fields $\sigma_1, \dots, \sigma_J$ span $TM$, we can consider \emph{most probable transformation}, which was done in \cite[Theorem~3.1]{GrSo22}, where we are considering a curve $t \mapsto \phi_t$ in the diffeomorphism group such that each path $t \mapsto \phi_t(x)$ is most probable.
-We remark that the setting of \cite{GrSo22} is quite different in two ways; firstly, it does not consider that the curve $t \mapsto \phi_t$ itself is most probable, but rather its flow lines, and secondly, it considers the flow lines itself and the induces Riemannian structure from $\sigma_1, \dots, \sigma_J$ rather than the anti-development. \end{remark}
+We remark that the setting of \cite{GrSo22} is quite different in two ways; firstly, it does not consider that the curve $t \mapsto \phi_t$ itself is most probable, but rather its flow lines, and, secondly, it induces a Riemannian structure on $M$ from $\sigma_1, \dots, \sigma_J$ and writes the Onsager-Machlup function for the flow lines in terms of this metric. \end{remark}